Andrea Armani: Career and research

 Armani is interested in using optical devices for epigenetic investigations, and has developed a label-free sensor that can detect and quantify DNA methylation.
 The sensor incorporates a rare-earth element optical cavity to form a nanolaser.
 The heterodyned nanolaser sensors can be used to diagnose ovarian cancer as they are sensitive to RASSF1A and BRCA1 promoters.
-They compliment their experimental work with finite element method and finite-difference time-domain method modelling.
+They complement their experimental work with finite element method and finite-difference time-domain method modelling.
 In 2018 she announced a portable malaria screening device that can be used for rapid screening.
 The device uses a 633 nm laser to study hemozoin, a magnetic insoluble nanocrystal that forms when heme aggregates.
 The hemozoin nanoparticles strongly scatter light and can be moved using a magnet, which allows them to be identified by monitoring the intensity of light that passes through a sample.

+Her team has also advanced imaging methods, developing new computational analysis techniques and new light-emitting materials.
+She created a ML-based algorithm that can assess the viability of 3D spheroids and organoids without requiring a dye or fluorescent molecule.
+She demonstrated that this method can perform longitudinal studies of the impact of cancer therapeutics on spheroids.
+She also designed and demonstrated a new fluorescent imaging agent that provides information about the spatial separation of HER2 proteins on the surface of cancer cells.
+This spatial information is not available using other methods, and it is thought to be a key factor in the efficacy of HER2-based therapeutics.
+She also made a multi-functional molecule that could allow reading and writing of neural activity over large spatial and temporal scales.

+During COVID19, her team leveraged their expertise in optics and their existing collaborations with the USC medical school to design and validate a UV-C decontamination system.
+Working with a manufacturing company in the LA-area, they built numerous systems and distributed them throughout the LA area, and they posted the schematics and a detailed parts list online.
+She also took a leadership role in the NAE "Call to Action" Initiative.